cfpb/design-system/docs/pages/dropdowns.md

   ### Multiselects

   From an accessibility standpoint, browser defaults for multiple select components require the use of a mouse (e.g. holding down the control key and clicking several items).
 The default components are a poor choice for the visually impaired.
-If a multi-select component is desired, use custom JavaScript to make it accessible.
+If a multiselect component is desired, use custom JavaScript to make it accessible.
 research: ""
 related_items: "* [Forms
   variables](https://cfpb.github.io/design-system/development/variables#forms-1\